 after a swim - are close, but did you also know that sun, sand and ultra cool

 surf beaches are only 40min away.
-Mmm, lake or beach, decisions,
+Mmm, lake or beach, lake or beach.
+Decisions,

 A 2½hr drive will having you skiing on the slopes of Mt Ruapehu, or you might like to throw in a hike on Mt Tongariro.
 There's Waitomo for caving, Taupo